6mile/gimmepatz/README.md

 ## :smirk_cat: gimmePATz :smirk_cat: - Personal Access Token (PAT) recon tool

-Have you ever found a GitHub or a NPM personal access token (PAT) and wondered: "Is this valid?" or "I wonder what a bad guy could do with this?"
+Have you ever found a GitHub or a NPM personal access token (PAT) and wondered "Is this valid?" or "I wonder what a bad guy could do with this?"
 Well, if so, I've got the tool for you!

-Introducing gimmePatz, a recon tool for PATs.
-Designed for bug bounty hunters, pentesters and red teams.
-Gimmepatz will tell you what scopes a PAT has, and it will tell you what repositories, NPM packages or GitHub Organisations the PAT is attached to as well.
+Introducing gimmePatz, a comprehensive reconnaissance tool for PATs. gimmePATz will tell you if a PAT is valid, and what kind of PAT it is.
+It provides information about the user account that created the PAT, including what organizations that user is part of and how many followers they have.  gimmePATz will show you what scopes a PAT has and what variables or secrets the PAT has access to.  gimmePATz will list what repositories, NPM packages or GitHub Organisations the PAT is attached to as well, and tell you exactly what permissions the PAT has to each resource.
+This tool is designed for offensive security practitioners, like bug bounty hunters, pentesters and red teams.
+By using this tool, you agree to use it in a legal context.

-gimmepatz supports JSON output as well, so you can run it inline with other offensive security tools and filter using jq.
-You can see some of my examples below.
+You can point gimmePATz at a file and it will find all the PATs in that file and let you know if they are valid.  gimmepatz supports JSON output as well, so you can save the output in JSON, and/or pipe the output of gimmePATz into other tools like jq.
+You can see some examples of the different ways to use gimmePATz in the "Advanced Usage" section below.

-## Features
+### Features

 - 🔍 **Token Validation** - Verify if the GitHub or NPM PAT you found is valid and what does it have access to?
 - 🔑 **Permission Analysis** - Detailed breakdown of token scopes with descriptions